 - 3.2.1 NYU Hand Pose dataset [6]: This dataset contains 8252 test-set and 72757 training-set frames of captured RGB-D data with ground-truth hand-pose information.
 All the images comprise of various hand poses.
 For each hand pose, Kinect data from three different angles is captured.
-Finally, this dataset is presently popular among Hand Pose researchers due to the high variability of Hand Poses captured in this dataset. - 3.2.2 ICVL Hand Pose dataset [8]: This dataset annotates 16 joint locations with (x,y,z).
+Finally, this dataset is presently well regarded among Hand Pose researchers due to the high variability of Hand Poses captured in this dataset.
+Therefore, it is used as the principle dataset in the first phase of the project that focuses on predicting the hand pose from a given RGB or depth picture. - 3.2.2 ICVL Hand Pose dataset [8]: This dataset annotates 16 joint locations with (x,y,z).
 Coordinates available for each image.
 The x and y coordinates are measured in pixels while z coordinate is measured mm. - 3.2.3 MSRA Hand Pose dataset [9]: This dataset contains images from 9 subjects' right hands are captured using Intel's Creative Interactive Gesture Camera.
-Each subject has 17 gestures captured and there are about 500 frames for each gesture. - 3.2.4 Multiview Hand Pose Dataset [10]: This dataset captures hand pose from different angles.
+Each subject has 17 gestures captured and there are about 500 frames for each gesture.
+The biggest advantage of this dataset is that it is one of the few datasets that provides both the gesture labels and the hand pose coordinates for each sample.
+This is useful in the second phase of this project that focuses on using the pose parameters to predict the labels.
+Due to this unique characteristic, the MSRA dataset is used as the principle dataset in the second phase of the project.

+- 3.2.4 Multiview Hand Pose Dataset [10]: This dataset captures hand pose from different angles.
 This dataset not only provides the 3D hand joint locations for each image but also provides the bounding boxes for the hands in the images. - 3.2.5 EgoGesture[4][5]:This dataset contains 2,081 RGB-D videos, 24,161 gesture samples and 2,953,224 frames from 50 distinct subjects.
-The authors define 83 classes of static or dynamic gestures focused on interaction with wearable devices.

-- 3.2.6 NVIDIA Dynamic Hand Gesture Dataset [7] : nvGesture is a dataset of 25 gesture classes, each intended for human-computer interfaces.
+The authors define 83 classes of static or dynamic gestures focused on interaction with wearable devices. - 3.2.6 NVIDIA Dynamic Hand Gesture Dataset [7] : nvGesture is a dataset of 25 gesture classes, each intended for human-computer interfaces.
 The dataset has 1532 weakly segmented videos, which are performed by 20 subjects at an indoor car simulator.
 The dataset is then split into training (70%) and test (30%) sets, resulting in 1050 training and 482 test videos [13]. - 3.2.7 BigHand 2.2M Benchmark Hand Dataset [12]: BigHand dataset is one of the largest hand pose datasets available.
 It contains 2.2M images captured from 10 different subjects using kinematic 6D electromagnetic sensors[13].